ashleymaeconard/ashleymaeconard.github.io/_pages/publications_software.md

 ### *Instrument Control* (property of Eli Lilly and Elanco)
 - Online internal system to monitor product batch data.
 Batch data is extracted fromEli Lilly’s Data Mart and Data Warehouse databases and then visualized for the researcher (such as potency, and solubility ﬂuctuations).
 This system continues tobe run automatically daily, enabling employees to easily inspect and verify internal processes, saving signiﬁcant money and time.
-- Implementation details: SQL, Discoverant, and Business objects -->
+- Implementation details: SQL, Discoverant, and Business Objects